saliWd/distance/ProjectNotes.md

 ### nRF52840 Dongle

+(newer to older)

+1. eddystone example requires micro-ecc.
+To do that: run SDK16\external\micro-ecc\build_all.bat
+   1. need [make](https://sourceforge.net/projects/gnuwin32/) for that: C:\Program Files (x86)\GnuWin32\bin
+   1. need to get [GNU Tools ARM Embedded](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) and specify (e.g. 9 2019-q4-major, version=9.2.1) in SDK16\components\toolchain\gcc\Makefile.windows
+   1. (or use compiled version which I added to repository)
+1. eddystone seems to be the right example: transmit URL working, no device name though (not supported by non-connectable beacons like eddystone) (widmedia.ch = 77 69 64 6D 65 64 69 61 2E 63 68)
+1. ble beacon with a device name is working as well: ble_app_beacon.zip
+1. ble beacon is working as well: nRF5SDK16\ ...\ble_app_beacon\pca10056_adapted59\s140\ses.
+1. ble advertise for the 10059 is working: use the adapted file (origin was 10056) for the 10059 code.
+Can connect to it as well.
 1. ble advertise is working (active infinite, survives power cycle, widmediaDistance, between -60 and -70 dBm).
 Needs:
    * nRF5SDK15\components\softdevice\s132\hex\s132_nrf52_6.0.0_softdevice.hex
    * nRF5SDK15\examples\ble_peripheral\nrf52-ble-tutorial-advertising\pca10040\s132 -> (adapted main.c) DeviceName = WidmediaDistance.
 Can connect to it...
    * did not do any board adaptions
-1. ble advertise for the 10059 is working: use the adapted file (origin was 10056) for the 10059 code.
-Can connect to it as well.
-1. ble beacon is working as well: nRF5SDK16\ ...\ble_app_beacon\pca10056_adapted59\s140\ses.
-1. ble beacon with a device name is working as well: ble_app_beacon.zip
-1. eddystone seems to be the right example: transmit URL working, no device name though (not supported by non-connectable beacons like eddystone) (widmedia.ch = 77 69 64 6D 65 64 69 61 2E 63 68)
-1. eddystone example requires micro-ecc.
-To do that: run SDK16\external\micro-ecc\build_all.bat
-   1. need [make](https://sourceforge.net/projects/gnuwin32/) for that: C:\Program Files (x86)\GnuWin32\bin
-   1. need to get [GNU Tools ARM Embedded](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) and specify (e.g. 9 2019-q4-major, version=9.2.1) in SDK16\components\toolchain\gcc\Makefile.windows
-   1. (or use compiled version which I added to repository)

 ### nRF52 DK

-1. blinky: working fine: examples\peripheral\blinky\hex, copy to jlink folder
+1. build example project: C:\Nordic\SDK\nRF5SDK16\examples\ble_peripheral\ble_app_uart\pca10040\s132\ses
 1. ble advertise my own data: advertising name is now WidmediaDistance.
 Using [ble advertising tutorial](https://devzone.nordicsemi.com/nordic/short-range-guides/b/bluetooth-low-energy/posts/ble-advertising-a-beginners-tutorial), for pca10040, requires the SoftDevice S132 with SDK version 15.0.
 Does survive a power cycle.
-1. build example project: C:\Nordic\SDK\nRF5SDK16\examples\ble_peripheral\ble_app_uart\pca10040\s132\ses
+1. blinky: working fine: examples\peripheral\blinky\hex, copy to jlink folder

 ### EBSLCNZWW TY